Alexays/Epiboard/README.md

 ## Introduction

 Epiboard replaces the default new tab page.
 Where you can add cards, reorder them with drag and drop.<br>
-Colors, Dark mone, Languages, Google Trends city can be customized from the settings page.<br>
+Colors, Dark mode, Languages, Google Trends city can be customized from the settings page.<br>
 Weather city, RSS, Downloads can be customized from the card settings.<br>
 All settings are synchronized between browsers.